carbonplan/forest-offsets-web/components/projects/methods/index.md

 ## Data access

-The primary project data rendered on this website is available in [CSV](https://carbonplan.blob.core.windows.net/carbonplan-retro/projects/retro-db-light-v1.0.csv) and [JSON](https://carbonplan.blob.core.windows.net/carbonplan-retro/projects/retro-db-light-v1.0.json) formats.
-The shapefiles rendered in the map can be accessed at <span style={{overflowWrap: 'break-word'}}>https://carbonplan.blob.core.windows.net/carbonplan-retro/projects/{id}/shape.json</span> where {id} is the ID of the project.
+The primary project data rendered on this website is available in [CSV](https://carbonplan.blob.core.windows.net/carbonplan-forests/offsets/database/forest-offsets-database-v1.0.csv) and [JSON](https://carbonplan.blob.core.windows.net/carbonplan-forests/offsets/database/forest-offsets-database-v1.0.json) formats.
+The shapefiles rendered in the map can be accessed at <span style={{overflowWrap: 'break-word', textDecoration: 'underline'}}>carbonplan.blob.core.windows.net/carbonplan-forests/offsets/database/projects/{id}/shape.json</span> where {id} is the ID of the project.
 Additional details on the construction of these datasets and our analyses of them are available in our [article](https://carbonplan.org/research/forest-offsets-explainer).

 ## Acknowledgements

 The digitization of public project records and release of a digitized dataset was funded through a grant to CarbonPlan from the Microsoft AI for Earth program.

-## Version
+## Reference

-v1.0.0 (released 04/29/2021)
+You can cite the underlying dataset as:

+G Badgley, J Freeman, J Hamman, B Haya, D Cullenward  (2021).
+California improved forest management offset project database (Version 1.0) [Data set].
+Zenodo. http://doi.org/10.5281/zenodo.4630684

+And cite the analysis as:

+G Badgley, J Freeman, J Hamman, B Haya, A T Trugman, W R L Anderegg, D Cullenward (2021) “Systematic over-crediting in California’s forest carbon offsets program” [PDF](https://carbonplan-assets.s3.amazonaws.com/docs/Badgley-et-al-Over-Crediting-Forest-Offsets-2021.pdf)

 export default ({ children }) => <Box>{children}</Box>